How To Homeschool

 • Making finger puppetsActivities are described in detail and include checklists of needed items, as well as variations and related activities for children to try.

-• MCP PLAID Phonics
+• Phonics Pathways

 Waldorf Education: A Family Guide